What part of Life is, actually, in your control?

 How could I not get inspired!

 Life is a mystery (don’t even try to solve it!).
 It has weird ways of teaching us lessons and giving us a reality check when we least expect it.
 Life can be scary, too.
 But, during some quiet moments, when we look at it closely, we realise that Life is also beautiful.
 Really, really beautiful.
 All we need to do is count our blessings.

 A gentle request, if you happen to be hubby’s friend.
 He is on the road to recovery and needs his privacy.
-KIndly desist from contacting him to inquire about his wellbeing.
+Kindly refrain from contacting him to inquire about his wellbeing.